AllysonMcGrath/employee-tracker/README.md

 ## Usage

-When displaying correctly, the site should look like the below image:
+When displaying correctly, the terminal should look like the below image:

 ![Command line with question prompts](/assets/employeetracker.JPG)